 UDNARoot Service

 The default service entry used by UDNA resolution when no explicit service segment is present.
 Identified by type: "UDNARoot" or the fragment identifier #udna-root in the DID Document.
+A DID Document MUST contain at most one UDNARoot service entry.

 UDNA URI Scheme